changhaonan/OVSG/README.md

 We also provide a new vision language dataset `DOVE-G`.
 You can download it from this link: [Link](https://doi.org/10.6084/m9.figshare.24307072.v1).

-# Bibtex
+## Citation

-If you find `OVSG` and `OVIR-3D` useful or relevant to your work, please cite them using the following BibTeX entries:
+If `OVSG` and `OVIR-3D` prove useful or relevant to your research, kindly consider citing them using the BibTeX entries below:

 ```bibtex
 @inproceedings{